March 2010 Baker's Stash, A Note From Marcy

 This cake is a cross between a muffin and a scone.
 It makes perfect coffee break food and an superb brunch bread.
 Freezes well.

-Look to the Rainbow Cookies FREE!!
+Rainbow Cookies FREE!!

 Look to the rainbow and follow the fellow who follows the recipe.
 Impish, pastel colored sugar cookies are another sort of gold at the end of the rainbow.
 Shortening gives this that bakery taste but all butter is always better.
 For some reason, these awesome cookies remain a most hit-on recipe at BB and it is a March/St. Pat's tradition to offer them free.